In an increasingly uncertain and seemingly unstable world, I seek an emotional connection, the strength, calm, and comfort of a home of my making.

 I grew up with Scottish parents in the New Zealand countryside.
 Memories, dreams and hopes intertwine like Fair Isle cables in painting a romanticised eutopia: Landscapes of highland heather and Scottish botanicals bloom wildly out of proportion: hand-knitted jumpers of my childhood morph into carved Pictish Stones.
 Puffins gaggle in velvet alongside Charles Rennie Mackintosh and Margaret MacDonald at the Hogmanay parties of my imagination.

-Part 2 – Hame comforts with a romanticism and gaze beyond time or place.
-Three of my original pencil and watercolour works have become the anchor prints.
-The watercolour Hills of Heather, is reimagined in an exaggerated silk georgette painters shirt, donned with the kilt front linen crop trouser.
-Delicate embroidered Scottish botanicals grow up the sleeves of a wool cashmere jacket, then reappear enlarged to fairy-tale proportions quilted in a cloud like jacket and coat.
-Shetland puffins are playfully stylized jostling across a pleated shirt, skirt and a one shouldered blouse with gossamer silk bows.
+Part 2 – Hame comforts with romanticism and gaze beyond time or place.
+Three of my original pencil and watercolour works have become anchor points.
+The watercolour Hills of Heather is reimagined in an exaggerated silk georgette painter’s shirt, donned with the kilt front linen crop trouser.
+Delicate embroidered Scottish botanicals grow up the sleeves of a wool-cashmere jacket, then reappear enlarged to fairy-tale proportions quilted in a cloud-like jacket and coat.
+Shetland puffins are playfully stylized jostling across a pleated shirt, skirt, and a one-shouldered blouse with gossamer silk bows.

 Eutopia can be found in the everyday.
 I’m sharing mine with you; Hame.